databrickslabs/remorph/docs/lakebridge/docs/dev/contributing.md

 Once you are done with cloning this project to your local machine, you may follow the steps mentioned below.

 * We recommend using `pyenv` as Python Version Manager.
-While Remorph is currently developed and built on `Python 3.10`, having a version management tool like `pyenv` gives us the flexibility to manage the python versions easily for future enhancements while maintaining the standards.
+While Lakebridge is currently developed and built on `Python 3.10`, having a version management tool like `pyenv` gives us the flexibility to manage the python versions easily for future enhancements while maintaining the standards.